christophershoemaker/linuxacademy/Commands.md

 uanem -o // display operating system uname -a // all information in one line

+Pidof:
+pidof <program> -- find the process ID of a running program.

+Lsof:
+lsof - list open files
+-p s
+    This option excludes or selects the listing of files for the processes whose optional process IDentification (PID) numbers are in the comma-separated set s - e.g., ''123'' or ''123,^456''.
+(There should be no spaces in the set.)

 Tar:

 tar -zxvf *.tar.gz // unpack